TabbycatDebate/tabbycat/docs/install/windows.rst

 Download and install Python 3.4 from the `Python website <https://www.python.org/downloads/release/python-344/>`_.
 Take note of the following:

 - Which link should I click?
-    - If you have 32-bit Windows, choose the "Windows x86 MSI installer".
+    - If you have 32-bit Windows, choose the "Windows x86 executable installer".
-    - If you have 64-bit Windows (and not an Itanium processor), it's better to choose the "Windows x86-64 MSI installer".
+    - If you have 64-bit Windows (and not an Itanium processor), it's better to choose the "Windows x86-64 executable installer".
     - If you're not sure whether you have 32-bit or 64-bit Windows, consult "About your PC" or "System Properties" in your Start Menu.
-- The default install directory is ``C:\Python34``; we recommend that you keep it there.
-- **Important!** When you get to the Customize screen, **change "Add python.exe to Path" to "Will be installed on local hard drive"**:
+- **Important!** Just after you open the installer, **check the "Add Python 3.5 to PATH" box**:

 .. image:: images/python-windows-path.png